River Safety

 Rattlesnakes

-If you require a rattlesnake to be removed, please contact the following:
+If you require a rattlesnake to be relocated, please contact the following:

-To report rattlesnake sightings, please contact the Helen Schuler Nature Centre at 320-3064.
-Prompt reports of rattlesnake sightings will be greatly appreciated.
+To report rattlesnake sightings, please contact the Helen Schuler Nature Centre at 403 320 3064.
+We appreciate your help!

 Efforts will be made to capture and remove all rattlesnakes from urban and recreational areas.
-The captured rattlesnakes will be relocated to more secure habitat where human/snake conflicts will be minimized.
-This is viewed as a long term solution to human/snake conflicts in Lethbridge’s residential and recreational areas.
+Captured rattlesnakes are relocated to more secure habitat where human/snake conflicts will be minimized.
+This is viewed as a long-term solution to human/snake conflicts in Lethbridge’s residential and recreational areas.